bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 So on average 1.95 InChI can represent a set of tautomers, compared to 2.2 SMILES, or an 11% reduction.
 Should InChI achieve its goal of being tautomer invariant, it would require only one InChI for a set of tautomers, which would be 1776 here.
 So InChI is only modestly successful.

+*Summary:* InChI is only modestly successful at representing a set of tautomers with a single representation.

 ## Enumerating tautomers using algorithms